Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

+{Importantly, we find that the LCBO phase cannot be described by a small order parameter expansion of the Ginzburg-Landau (GL) theory, hence it is not sensitive to the dispersion near vHS.
+In Sec.V of SM, we demonstrate that the solution corresponding to LCBO cannot be obtained from GL free energy even if high power terms of $\Delta$ are included.
+We also reiterate that the free energy analysis in Eq.\eqref{Fdif} leading to an LCBO ground state is a result of the coupling between two vHS with distinct mirror symmetries. }

 \emph{Application to AV$_3$Sb$_5$}--- We apply the above analysis to AV$_3$Sb$_5$ and explicitly construct the effective Hamiltonian $H_{\rm{eff}}$.
 We start from a tight binding model that captures multiple vHS near the Fermi level.
 The bands close to the Fermi level in AV$_3$Sb$_5$ are mainly made of $d$ orbitals at V sites and $p$ orbitals at Sb sites.
 We consider the tight binding model introduced in Ref.~\cite{Li2023kagome}.
-This model includes three $p$ orbitals at each out-of-plane Sb site and one $d$ orbital at each V site, and this $d$ orbital is made of a specific linear combination of $d_{xz},d_{yz}$ orbitals as indicated by the colored orbitals in Fig.\ref{fig_csorder}(a) which is odd (even) under $m'$ ($m''$), denoted as $\tilde d$ orbitals.
+This model includes three $p$ orbitals at each out-of-plane Sb site and one $d$ orbital at each V site.
+This $d$ orbital is made of a specific linear combination of $d_{xz},d_{yz}$ orbitals as indicated by the colored orbitals in Fig.\ref{fig_csorder}(a), which is odd (even) under $m'$ ($m''$), denoted as $\tilde d$ orbitals.
 Hence there are three $\tilde d$ orbitals and six $p$ orbitals in each unit cell, leading to a 9-band model $H_{TB}(\mathbf k)$.
-This model considers various hopping processes including $\tilde d-\tilde d$, $p-\tilde d$ and $p-p$ hopping, and the hopping parameters and onsite potentials are obtained by comparing with DFT band structure~\cite{Li2023kagome}.
+The hopping parameters in this model are obtained from DFT band structure~\cite{Li2023kagome}.
 The band structure of $H_{TB}(\mathbf k)$ is shown in Fig.\ref{fig_band}(a).
 Compared with the DFT band structure in Fig.\ref{fig_band}(b), the 9-band model reproduces two vHS at momentum $M$ denoted by vH1 and vH2. vH1 is odd (even) under $m'$ ($m''$) and is mainly made of $\tilde d$ orbitals. vH2 is even under both $m'$ and $m''$ and is a superposition of $\tilde d$ and $p$ orbitals.
-Compared with commonly used three-band models in kagome systems which can only reproduce vH1, this 9-band model has the advantage in capturing the dispersion and wave function composition at both vH1 and vH2, hence it provides a useful platform to study the interplay between different vHS.
+Compared with commonly used three-band models that can only describe vH1, this 9-band model can capture both vH1 and vH2, hence it provides a useful platform to study the interplay between different vHS.

 Next we consider the NN electron interaction given by \be H_V=V\sum_{\langle \mathbf R\alpha;\mathbf R'\beta\rangle} c^\dagger_{\mathbf R,\alpha}c_{\mathbf R,\alpha}c^\dagger_{\mathbf R',\beta}c_{\mathbf R',\beta}, \ee where $\langle \mathbf R\alpha;\mathbf R'\beta\rangle$ denotes NN bonds.
 With the order parameter $\Delta_{\alpha\beta}$ defined in Eq.\eqref{Deldef}, the NN interaction can be mean-field decoupled as~\cite{Li2023kagome}: